 So why am I telling you all of this?

 Well – on top of doing excellent work to keep kids in school, AIME sells fantastic apparel in the form of hoodies, caps, t-shirts & cool collaborations to support their work.
-What’s more, each of the AIME Apparel pieces showcases beautiful indigenous Australian art created by students in the programme.
+What’s more, each of the AIME Apparel pieces showcases beautiful indigenous Australian art created by students in the program.
 Cool, right?!

 AIME Apparel was launched on 29 June 2015, and is the clothing of mentors.
 It is therefore symbolic of people coming together; a symbol for change for a generation of future leaders who strive to create a culture where, for every step you take forward in life, you throw your hand back and bring someone with you.